Quartet Movement in E-flat major (Shostakovich)

-The Quartet Movement in E-flat major, also known as the Unfinished Quartet, is the first movement of a projected string quartet in E-flat major by Dmitri Shostakovich, rediscovered in 2003.
+The Quartet Movement in E♭ major, also known as the Unfinished Quartet, is the first movement of a projected string quartet in E♭ major by Dmitri Shostakovich, rediscovered in 2003.

 Background

 Shostakovich's Ninth String Quartet had a difficult creation process, with at least one completed version being destroyed by the composer in 1961, as described by Elizabeth Wilson in her biography Shostakovich: A Life Remembered, "Shostakovich finished the first version of the Ninth Quartet in the autumn of 1961.
 In a fit of depression, or, to quote his own words, 'in an attack of healthy self-criticism, I burnt it in the stove.
 This is the second such case in my creative practice.
 I once did a similar trick of burning my manuscripts, in 1926.'"

 Until 2003 it was believed that nothing had survived of the earlier version(s).
 In that year, musicologists Olga Digonskaya and Olga Dombrovskaya found a manuscript entitled "Quartet No. 9/I DShostakovich/op.113' Key Es-dur, tempo Allegretto".
 (Note: Opus 113 was later assigned to the Thirteenth Symphony.) which comprised both a complete rough draft of a string quartet movement and a partially completed fair score of the same movement.